 Language model

-Large language models, currently their most advanced form, are a combination of larger datasets (frequently using scraped words from the public internet), feedforward neural networks, and transformers.
-They have superseded recurrent neural network-based models, which had previously superseded the pure statistical models, such as word n-gram language model.
+Large language models (LLMs), currently their most advanced form[when?], are predominantly based on transformers trained on larger datasets (frequently using texts scraped from the public internet).
+They have superseded recurrent neural network-based models, which had previously superseded the purely statistical models, such as the word n-gram language model.

 Pure statistical models